GarrettMerz/Projects/README.md

 -Can I use clustering methods to extract the two sets of authorship?
 What about the different scribes?
 -Can I use topic analysis to choose the words most representative of each section?
+-What does self-attention tell us about the Voynich, at word and character level?
 -How do different characters and combinations behave statistically?
 -How accurate is the establshed "EVA" transcription?